-Yesterday at HR Tech World in San Francisco we shared the news that we have raised a Series C round of $20 million led by Sapphire Ventures.
+Yesterday at HR Tech World in San Francisco Culture Amp shared the news that we have raised a Series C round of $20 million led by Sapphire Ventures.
 Our previous investors Index Ventures, Felicis Ventures and Blackbird Ventures have also again offered their support.
 As part of the raise, Kevin Diestel, Principal at Sapphire Ventures, will be joining our Board of Directors.
 It was an exciting day to celebrate, and to reflect.

 For me, this round of funding is validation.
 Not so much validation for myself or my co-founders, but validation of our vision.
 We wanted to prove that we could build a successful culture-first company.
 We’re not perfect, no organization is.
 But we’ve been committed to putting culture first in our decisions, and what we’ve built is something to be proud of.
 We want to make the world a better place to work, and we’re proving that good workplace culture is good business.